zitadel/react-user-authentication/README.md

 # Readme

-Please follow the detailed instructions on how to this React sample with ZITADEL [here](https://zitadel.com/docs/guides/start/quickstart).
+Please follow the detailed instructions on how to run this React sample with ZITADEL [here](https://zitadel.com/docs/guides/start/quickstart).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).